Promoting Positive Behaviour

 Where we have considered all possible reasons, then a focused intervention approach should then be applied.

-If the behaviour continues to reoccur and remain a concern then the key person and SENCO should liaise with parents to discuss possible reasons for the behaviour and to agree next steps.
+If the behaviour continues to reoccur and remain a concern then the key person and SENDCO should liaise with parents to discuss possible reasons for the behaviour and to agree next steps.
 If relevant and appropriate, the views of the child relating to their behaviour should be sought and considered to help identify a cause.
-If a cause for the behaviour is not known or only occurs whilst in the setting then the behaviour coordinator will suggest using the ABC method to identify a trigger for the behaviour.
+If a cause for the behaviour is not known or only occurs whilst in the setting then the SENDCO will suggest using the ABC method to identify a trigger for the behaviour.

 We follow the ABC method which uses key observations to identify a) an event or activity (antecedent) that occurred immediately before a particular behaviour, b) what behaviour was observed and recorded at the time of the incident, and c) what the consequences were following the behaviour.
 Once analysed, this focused intervention should help determine the cause (e.g. ownership of a toy or fear of a situation) and function of the behaviour (to obtain the toy or avoid a situation) and suitable support will be applied.

-If a trigger is identified then the SENCO and key person will meet with the parents to plan support for the child through developing an action plan.
+If a trigger is identified then the SENDCO and key person will meet with the parents to plan support for the child through developing an action plan.
 If relevant, recommended actions for dealing with the behaviour at home should be agreed with the parent/s and incorporated into the plan.
 Other members of the staff team should be informed of the agreed actions in the action plan and help implement the actions.
-The plan should be monitored and reviewed regularly by the key person and SENCO until improvement is noticed
+The plan should be monitored and reviewed regularly by the key person and SENDCO until improvement is noticed

-If, despite applying the initial intervention and focused intervention approaches, the behaviour continues to occur and is of significant concern, then the behaviour coordinator and SENCO will invite the parents to a meeting to discuss external referral and next steps for supporting the child in the setting.
+If, despite applying the initial intervention and focused intervention approaches, the behaviour continues to occur and is of significant concern, then the behaviour coordinator and SENDCO will invite the parents to a meeting to discuss external referral and next steps for supporting the child in the setting.

 We may make referrals to the Behaviour Support Team where necessary.